What are your hours?

 - Can I dispose of a lawn mower?

 We do accept lawn mowers as long as the oil and gas has been drained.
-We charge our metal rate of 2 cents per pound for lawn mowers.
+See our Rates page for Metal Recycling cost.

 - Can I dispose of batteries?

 Car batteries are accepted for recycling at RDS.
-Our standard household garbage rates apply (5 cents per pound, $7.00 minimum charge).
+Our standard household garbage rates apply.
 Please inform scalehouse staff when you come in if you have a car battery that you will be dropping off.
-At this time we do not have a recycling program for other batteries.
+At this time we do not have a recycling program for batteries other than lead acid batteries.

 - Can I dispose of a microwave?

 Yes.
-Standard household garbage rates apply to microwaves (5 cents per pound, $7.00 minimum charge).
+Standard household garbage rates apply to microwaves.

 - Can I dispose of a mattress?

 Yes.
-Standard household rates apply to the disposal of mattresses (5 cents per pound, $7.00 minimum charge).
+Standard household garbage rates apply to the disposal of mattresses.

 - Can I dispose of fluorescent light bulbs?